The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note deals with the profit apportionment method.
 See the Calculation of patent box profits ― streaming method guidance note for details of that method.

 The legislation essentially sets out a three-stage process for calculating the relevant IP profit, broken down into six-key detailed steps.
-A seventh step applies in the case of patents which are pending formal grant.
+A seventh step applies in the case of patents which

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.